setmy-info/setmy-info.github.io/src/site/markdown/loremipsum.md

 # Lorem Ipsum

+## Information

+Lorem ipsum is the standard placeholder text used in graphic design, typography, web design, and publishing since the 1500s.
+It is derived from Cicero's philosophical work "de Finibus Bonorum et Malorum" (On the Ends of Good and Evil), written in 45 BC.
+The original passage was scrambled and rendered meaningless to prevent readers from being distracted by the content when evaluating a font, layout, or mockup.

+The phrase "Lorem ipsum dolor sit amet..." has become the default dummy text in design software, word processors, and web frameworks worldwide.

+---

 *"Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit..."*

 `"There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain..."`